rumca-js/awesome-crawler/README.md

 # Awesome-crawler ![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)
-A collection of awesome web crawler,spider and resources in different languages.
+Information about web crawling and search engines (about how to access crawled pages).

 There is already awesome web scraping information, but web crawling is something slightly different, often more ethical thing.
 We do not have to duplicate awesome web scraping data.
 Therefore we provide something that adds value.